tiagostutz/react-boilerplate/README.md

 # react-boilerplate

-A quick start for ReactJS with Babel ES6/ES2015, JSX, bundled with Webpack using hot browser reload for dev porpuses
+A quick start boilerplate for web projects that will use React, Babel ES6/ES2015, JSX and Webpack

 ## Using this boilerplate